Grapple truck

 A grapple truck is a truck that has a grapple loader mounted to its frame which is used for loading and sometimes hauling bulky waste.
-A grapple loader is defined by ANSI Z245.1 as:

-“a hydro-mechanical device able to rotate on an axis with a grapple or bucket attached at the end of the boom, which is intended for the collection of waste that due to size and/or weight is impractical to containerize.”

 Grapple trucks are commonly used by municipal sanitation or public works departments, and by waste collection companies.
 Grapple trucks can also sometimes be used in road construction and repair.
 There are six types of bulky waste collection system in which grapple trucks are used: loader and body systems, rear steer system, rolloff systems, rear mounted loader and haul truck systems, rear mounted loader and trailer systems, and transfer systems.

+Grapple trucks are also referred to as knucklebooms.
+Most require only one operator, and are thus more cost-efficient than other trucks which require three or more people to load bulky waste.

+Grapple loaders

+A grapple loader is defined by ANSI Z245.1 as:

+“a hydro-mechanical device able to rotate on an axis with a grapple or bucket attached at the end of the boom, which is intended for the collection of waste that due to size and/or weight is impractical to containerize.”

 Loader and body system

 A grapple truck can sometimes be configured to include a dump body.
 A single operator loads, hauls, and dumps the load.